Helping Louisiana Truck Accident Victims Obtain the Monetary Compensation they Deserve

 In the event the accident victim dies in a truck accident, the decedent’s survivors may be able to bring a wrongful death claim against the negligent truck driver, the employer trucking company, or both.
 If the decedent’s survivors prevail in the wrongful death claim, they may be able to recover monetary compensation to cover the decedent’s funeral expenses, pain and suffering damages (i.e. representing the decedent’s pain and suffering up until the time of his or her death), and survivor damages for loss of the decedent’s companionship.

-The team of Louisiana attorneys and legal professionals at Stewart J. Guss Personal Injury Lawyers can review all injuries and damages with you in order to formulate a plan for obtaining the most compensation possible for your personal injury case.
+The team of Louisiana attorneys and legal professionals at Stewart J. Guss Personal Injury Attorneys can review all injuries and damages with you in order to formulate a plan for obtaining the most compensation possible for your personal injury case.

 Statute of Limitations Concerns